dankit/giftCardBruteForcer/README.md

 # giftCardBruteForcer
 My friend brought up a simple concept that I incorporated into this program.
 It worked on multiple vendors, and the bruteforce vulnerability has been raised to their attention.
 This project was mainly to see if the concept would work, and to expand my knowledge.
+-Please dont use this for anything besides educational purposes